LC-Linkous/reverse_engineering_notes/README.md

 The process typically begins with identification of PCBs, daughterboards, and modular control components.
 [Inspecting PCB traces](#) and major component placement can lead to the [identification of important components](#component-id), initial information for [power analysis](#power-analysis), and other information to prioritize follow up investigation.

 Using a multimeter for continuity testing helps increase the accuracy and speed for identifying paths in both wires and traces.
 Understanding circuit components, and their operation is a key factor in identifying differences in behavior when the circuit is powered ON, powered OFF, or when components isolated for information extraction.

+#### Component ID
+Component identification is a necessity when working with hardware.
+If documentation of a device is provided, major components may be included in a manual or Build of Materials (BOM).
+It is more common to be provided with little or no documentation, in which case an internet search is required.
+This stage of research focuses on cataloging and researching individual parts within the device, including integrated circuits, discrete components, and connectors.
+Part numbers, manufacturer markings, and physical characteristics identified during [Circuit Investigation](#circuit-investigation) helps determine component specifications and functionality.
+Researching component datasheets reveals operational parameters, pin configurations, and communication protocols.
+These datasheets are often acquired by searching databases of vendors or manufacturers.

+#### PCB Layout
+All devices with sufficiently complicated circuity will have Printed Circuit Boards (PCBs).
+The analysis of PCB layout is similar to [component ID](#component-ID), except this step focuses on analyzing how components are placed and connected.
+This includes looking at the traces, figuring out how many layers exist, and understanding how design constraints and choice may effect device security.
+While it is becoming less common as companies become more security aware (and are willing to spare the expense), it is possible for unintended wireless emissions to be a potential [side channel attack](#side-channel-analysis).

+Multi-layer PCBs may require X-ray imaging or delamination techniques to reveal internal routing and hidden components.
+Delamination techniques are inherently destructive and should be considered only when there are no other options (or multiple copies of the PCB are available).